dimitarg/dimitarg.github.io/_posts/2019-09-22-about-my-job-part-2.md

 As the world changes, and as the internet gets indexed by the tireless Google robots, search results change, too.
 If you searched for "current american president" back in 2016, and today, in 2019, you would get back different results.
 Some might say, shockingly different, but we will abstain from commenting.

 This has practical consequences.
-To save computer time, or internet bandwidth, one might decide to save the result of a computer program, so it doesn't have to be run again.
+To save computer time, or internet bandwidth, one might decide to remember the result of a computer program, so it doesn't have to be run again.
 Your browser does that all the time under the hood.
 You might have heard of this - it's called "caching".

 Well, in our example, this would be plain wrong!
-The output of our program depends on what the world is at the current point in time, and, as a consequence, it cannot be cached.
+The output of our program depends on what the world is at the current point in time!
+As a consequence, it cannot be cached.
 Let's depict this by decorating it with a clock:

 ![alt text](../assets/images/about-my-job/with_clock.jpg "program with clock")

 We might keep refining our picture in greater detail, but let's stop here - you already get the idea.
 What happened is that we took a computer program, and started creating a mental model for it.
-We began with one that was very simple but too inaccurate.
+We began with one that was very simple, but too inaccurate.
 The end result, on the other hand, **reflects reality more closely**.
 Or at least the parts of reality that we chose to care about:

 - What can go wrong
 - What **external** factors can affect the program output